cockpit-project/cockpit-project.github.io/README.md

+an amazing project sir but plz make index page of resources

 # Cockpit Project Website

 [The Cockpit project website](https://cockpit-project.org/) is based on Springboard, which is a MIT-licensed preconfigured build of Jekyll, used for starting up a site quickly.